raiden-network/spec/terminology.rst

    Refund Transfer
    Refund Transfer message
-       An offchain Raiden message for a :term:`Payment` seeking a rerouting.
+       An offchain Raiden message for a :term:`Transfer` seeking a rerouting.
 When a receiver of a :term:`Locked Transfer` message gives up reaching the target, they return a Refund Transfer message.
-The Refund Transfer message locks an amount of tokens in the direction opposite from the previous :term:`Locked Transfer`.
+The Refund Transfer message locks an amount of tokens in the direction opposite from the previous :term:`Locked Transfer` allowing the previous hop to retry with a different path.

    Monitoring Service
    MS